LogtalkDotOrg/logtalk3/INSTALL.md

 Manual installation of Logtalk can be accomplished by decompressing the sources archive (or by cloning the development git server), optionally running an installation script, and defining a couple of environment variables.
-You can install Logtalk in any user accessible location.
+You can install Logtalk in any user-accessible location.
 Whenever possible, it is recommended that Logtalk be installed by a user with administrative rights, as described below.
-This leads to a setup where each Logtalk user may freely run and modify the provided examples, library, and tool files with the option of, at any time, restoring the files to its original state by simply running one of the provided scripts.
+This leads to a setup where each Logtalk user may freely run and modify the provided examples, library, and tool files with the option of, at any time, restoring the files to their original state by simply running one of the provided scripts.

 **Using the sources or git clone directory**